 Dr David Earl

 Educated at Beauchamp College and Durham University, David had a ten-year career in academia before joining Harrow.
 He has a PhD in Theoretical Chemistry from Durham, spent time in the United States doing research at Rice University and as an Assistant Professor at the University of Pittsburgh, and was a Junior Research Fellow at Oxford University.
 David is a keen cricketer and footballer, who has coached both sports at Harrow, including Colts A cricket and 2nd XI soccer.
-David teaches Physics and was a Tutor for four years in Elmfield before becoming House Master of Gayton.
+David teaches Physics and was a Tutor for four years in Elmfield before becoming House Master of Gayton and then Bradby's.
 He is married to Katherine, who previously taught Religious Studies in Gateshead and at Marlborough College, and who now works part time at Harrow in a non-teaching role.
 They have a young daughter, Caroline.

 Druries is situated on the High Street, next to Old Schools (the original School building) and opposite The Head Master's.
 Established in the 1790s, it was Harrow's first “large” Boarding House but, today, is the smallest, despite several extensions to the building.

 Its name derives from the second and third House Masters, Henry and Ben Drury, who ran the House as father and son from 1806 to 1863.

 Notable Old Drurieans include the poet Lord Byron, former British Prime Ministers Lord Palmerston and Robert Peel, founder of the FA Charles Alcock, Victoria Cross recipients Teignmouth Melville and Montgomery Cunninghame, the Duke of Westminster, former Head of the Civil Service Lord Butler, cricketers Nick Compton and Gary Ballance - and James Bond, the ornithologist after whom Ian Fleming named his famous spy.